adlnlp/K-MHaS/README.md

     - (1) the character-level tokenizer; or
     - (2) the sub-character-level tokenizer.

-For the multi-label classification, KR-BERT using sub-character-level tokenizer achieved the best, or second best performance.
+For breakdown micro F1-scores for the multi-label classification, KR-BERT using sub-character-level tokenizer achieved the best, or second best performance.
 It uses the sub-character tokeniser that can decompose Hangul(Korean language) syllable characters into sub-characters.
 It provides a great ability to detect a hate speech word, composed by each character in different hate speech labels.
 For details, please check our [K-MHaS paper](https://arxiv.org/pdf/2208.10684.pdf).

 ## Contributors